 You either hold our community close to your heart or you’ve never heard of it

 So this one surprised us a little.
 Community is at the very heart of what we do, so we need to get this sorted out.
-Those of you that are part of our forum and Slack communities are full of praise, but a surprising number of you weren’t aware that we have an active community.
+Those of you that are part of our forum community are full of praise, but a surprising number of you weren’t aware that we have an active community.
 We plan to surface some community content onto our new homepage and do something about advertising a little better in the coming months.

 You need mentoring